ibm-cloud-docs/power-iaas/create-vm-ssh-keys.md

 SSHKey created: testkey
 ```

-To confirm that the key was successfully added, use the [ibmcloud pi key](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-keys) command.
+To confirm that the key was successfully added, use the [ibmcloud pi key](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-keys) command:

 ```bash
 ibmcloud pi key testkey